The year is 2013.

 Aishwarya Rai Bachchan and Hrithik Roshan are two celebrated icons who befit the example of Western idolatry – both of them share Caucasian facial features which lend to them an ‘exotic’ appeal.

 We uphold these imposed standards as the epitome of ‘beauty’ and conform to them without heeding the harm it causes to our own selves.

 What is the underlying cause of this unhealthy obsession with everything firangi?

 Is it due to an imbibed inferiority complex of sorts or just a result of a persuasive global marketing apparatus?
 Both.

-Western fetishism in itself calls for a revaluation of the systemic consumption of popular culture for it takes away from a place its own character.
+Western fetishism in itself calls for a reevaluation of the systemic consumption of popular culture for it takes away from a place its own character.

-It’s about time we realized that the characteristic cultural indentity of India is something to be celebrated, and not discredited.
+It’s about time we realized that the characteristic cultural identity of India is something to be celebrated, and not discredited.

 Remind me why we are aiming to look like mannequins again?